Xunnamius/project-utils/README.md

 > Recommended: explore the [ErgoDark](https://ergodark.com) [getting started documentation](https://git.xunn.io/DarkTools/ergo-provision/wikis/home)

-To get started, all you have to do is run `npm run init`.
+To get started, all you have to do is clone this repo and run `npm run init`.
 The initialization script takes the following actions:

 1. Deletes the `.git/` directory
 2. Renames this project directory to a user-defined value